Definition of an AV Audio and Speech system

 Let’s have a look at how the quality of

 Audio and Speech systems can be defined

-Intelligibility is an important parameter when we’re looking at speech enhancement audio systems.
-When a speech enhancement system achieves high intelligibility it means that the listeners are getting clear and undistorted speech that is easy to understand.
+Intelligibility is an important parameter when we are looking at speech enhancement audio systems.
+When a speech enhancement system achieves high intelligibility, it means that the listeners are getting clear and undistorted speech that is easy to understand.
 Words are not muffled & there is no background noise or popping.

 Overall the audio should feel like you are talking to someone face to face.
-Listeners shouldn’t feel like they’re at a concert, the audio should be natural.
+Listeners should not feel like they are at a concert, the audio should be natural.

-Since instruments produce sound at different frequencies (lower/higher) the speakers also need to cover a wide range of frequencies.
-If that’s not the case then some instruments may be hard or completely impossible to hear.
-This happens because the speakers of your headphones simply don’t cover the frequencies of some instruments.
-Music industry pros would refer to the missing frequencies as having bad lows if the base is low or bad highs if the high vocal or instrumental tones are not represented well.
+Since instruments produce sound at different frequencies (lower/higher), the speakers also need to cover a wide range of frequencies.
+If that’s not the case, then some instruments may be hard or completely impossible to hear.
+This happens because the speakers of your headphones simply do not cover the frequencies of some instruments.
+Music industry pros would refer to the missing frequencies as having bad lows, if the bass is low or bad highs, if the high vocal or instrumental tones are not represented well.